carpentries-incubator/swc_github_flow/for_novice_contributors.md

         https://github.com/daisieh/shell-novice.git

-    d) Open your terminal, navigate to a folder you want to keep your copy of the lesson in, and use `git clone` to copy the files from your repository on GitHub to your local computer:
+    d) Open your terminal, navigate to a folder you want to keep your copy of the lesson in, use `git clone` to copy the files from your repository on GitHub to your local computer, and change to that directory:

       `git clone https://github.com/yourgithubusername/lessonname.git`
+      `cd lessonname`

     e) Lastly, add the Carpentry repository you forked from as a remote using the format `git remote add upstream https://github.com/url/for/lesson`.